ombhosale2510/react-notes/README.md

 Notes application to capture ideas and save notes.

+# Features
+ - Create notes in a simple environment.
+ - No database - notes are only stored in the browser's local storage.
+ - Switch between Dark Mode and Light Mode.
+ - Search bar to search through your notes effortlessly.
+ - Sidebar to filter through your notes.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).